At Lincoln Center, Hyper-Individualized Plays For Fans With Autism

-About four years ago, Russell Granet, Lincoln Center’s arts executive, had an eye-opening conversation with a parent that ended up changing the direction of Lincoln Center’s programming.
-The parent lamented that she could no longer take her family to the world-class performing arts center in New York City because the shows there were too overwhelming for her child, who is on the autism spectrum.
+About four years ago, Russell Granet, an arts executive at New York’s Lincoln Center, had an eye-opening conversation with a parent that ended up changing the direction of Lincoln Center’s programming.
+The parent lamented that she could no longer take her family to the world-class performing arts center because the shows there were too overwhelming for her child, who is on the autism spectrum.
 “It’s just not a place for us,” Granet recalls the parent saying.

 Granet took the comment to heart.

-“When you work at Lincoln Center, you don’t really want to hear that,” says Granet, who now heads up the organization’s education arm.
+“When you work at Lincoln Center, you don’t really want to hear that,” says Granet, who headed up the organization’s education arm when we spoke.
+(He was recently named Lincoln Center’s acting president.)
 “We have a very large mission here—the greatest art for the largest number of people.”

 It’s a broad mandate, for sure, but Lincoln Center is one step closer to achieving it this week with the Big Umbrella Festival, its first-ever festival dedicated to children on the autism spectrum.
 The event kicked off last week in time for Autism Awareness Month, and runs through May 6.

-Note: This story has been updated to reflect Granet’s recent change in title.